BPC-157: Body-Protective Peptide — Mechanism & Evidence

 What is BPC-157?

-BPC-157 (Body Protection Compound 157) is a synthetic pentadecapeptide of 15 amino acids, derived from a protein sequence found in human gastric juice.
-Animal model studies describe regenerative activity in musculoskeletal, tendinous and gastrointestinal tissues via multiple signaling pathways, including VEGF, NO and the FAK-paxillin pathway.
+BPC-157 (Body Protection Compound 157) is a synthetic pentadecapeptide derived from a gastric protective protein.
+Animal model studies describe regenerative activity in musculoskeletal, tendinous and gastrointestinal tissues via multiple signaling pathways, including NO, VEGF and growth hormone receptors.

 Does BPC-157 have human studies?